alloverse/allovisor/README.md

   ..
 ```

-* You need to match the ndk version with whatever you have locally
+* You need to match the ndk version with whatever you have locally (21.4.7075529 verified to work)
 * Same for build tools
 * same for JAVA_HOME